sassdawe/psconfeu-confmon/README.md

 ## ⚠️ Warnings ⚠️

+### DON'T DO THIS IN PUBLIC REPO

+You really don't want to expose your configuration to the whole world.

+### Be aware of secrets stored as configuration

 When we export the App Configurations of an App Service or a Function app, any secrets stored as configuration would be checked into source contol **BIG NO-NO**

 ![CatNoGIF](https://github.com/sassdawe/psconfeu-confmon/assets/10754765/271d6cf3-3413-428a-9a32-13efcd076734=50x)